Proboscis (anomaly): Supernumerary proboscis

 A supernumerary proboscis, or accessory proboscis, is found when both nostrils are formed and there is a proboscis in addition to it.
 Accessory proboscis arise from a supernumerary olfactory placode.

 Disruptive proboscis

-A disruptive proboscis occurs if an hamartoneoplastic lesion (benign growths such as are found in disorders like neofibromatosis and tubular sclerosis) arises in the prosencephalon (forebrain) of the embryo in its early stages of development.
+A disruptive proboscis occurs if a hamartoneoplastic lesion (benign growths such as are found in disorders like neurofibromatosis and tubular sclerosis) arises in the prosencephalon (forebrain) of the embryo in its early stages of development.